koalabur/Dance-Xpress/README.md

 pnpm install
 ```

 Duplicate the `robots.example.ts` and rename it to `robots.config.ts`.
-The content of the files do not need to be changed.
+The contents of the file do not need to be changed.

 ## Development Server